alban-read/modula-2/README.md

-# modula-2
+# modula-2 oberon-2

-modula-2 by Excelsior/xtech.
+The compilers here were created by Excelsior/xtech in Russia.

 ----
 Tips